jroimartin/intelengine/README.md

 return value 0 when the execution finished correctly, or any other value on error.

-The input of the command is the body of the PUT request sent to the intelsrv's path "/cmd/exec/\<cmdname\>".
-On the other hand, the output of the command will be returned to the client in the response body if the command exited successfully.
-Otherwise, if the command exited with error, an HTTP 500 error code is returned to the client.
+The input of the command is the body of the POST request sent to the intelsrv's path "/cmd/exec/\<cmdname\>".
+When the users makes this request, an unique ID will be generated and returned in the response.
+This way it is possible to retrieve the result of the command sending a GET request to "/cmd/result/\<uuid\>", being the output of the command returned to the client in the response body.
+If the command exited with error, this error will be returned in the "Error" field within the JSON response.

 Commands must take care of the input and output types specified in their definition file.
 Also, input and output must be treated as arrays of those